 Take into consideration the following questions:

 You’ll need enough contrast to make clear the navigation and choices on your site while allowing the text to be readable.
-The most effective sites have simple color schemes.
+The most effective sites have simple color schemes, as in the second image above.
 Two or three colors should be more than enough.
 Many volunteer sites use only the logo or brand colors of their organization.

 If your organization doesn’t have a clearly defined set of brand colors or you need to select specific colors for text and button navigation, consider using a site like Coolors to generate a color palette that works together.
 You can even select one color as inspiration and build the palette around that for a successful design!